SELF GUIDED AUDIO TOURS HAWAII

 The best part?
 You’ll leave with a deeper understanding of the relationship between Hawaiian culture and Pacific marine life.

-Depending on your schedule, you may wish to visit another day when you can spend more time at the center.
+NOTE: Depending on your schedule, you may wish to visit another day when you can spend more time at the center.
+Check the Maui Ocean Center website for park hours and admission prices.

 Along an unassuming dirt path, you’ll find giant boulders inscribed with carved images.

-These petroglyphs were a form of communication for native Hawaiians.
+The Olowalu Petroglyphs, known as Pu’u Kilea, were a form of communication for Native Hawaiians.

 Instead of developing a writing system, ancient Polynesians used hula, oral accounts of events, and carved images like the petroglyphs you’ll see to tell stories.

-The Hawaiian name for these images is “Ki’i Pohaku”, or stone images.
+The Hawaiian name for these carvings is “Ki’i Pohaku” or stone images.

 NOTE: This is an important cultural spot for Hawaiians and should be respected and treated as such.
 Stay behind marked areas.